What is chronic myeloid leukemia?

 Our quality blood cancer treatment programs coupled with improvements in targeted chemotherapies offer bright hope for remission or cure.
 Our treatment teams will compassionately guide you through all stages of your leukemia care.

-Your treatment plan will be determined by your care team based on age, medical history, type and stage of chronic myeloid leukemia, and personal preferences.
-Options may include:
+Your cancer treatment plan will be determined by your care team based on age, medical history, type and stage of chronic myeloid leukemia, and personal preferences.
+Chronic myeloid leukemia treatment options may include:

 - Radiation therapy